blakeNaccarato/c-therm-tci/docs/pdf.md

 Test in progress with reading being taken
 ```

 If the measurements are in-range for the selected test method, the background will be white as in {numref}`16-check-good`.
 If the measurements are out-of-range, the background will be orange as in {numref}`17-bad-example`.
 This means that the test method chosen, for instance "Polymers HR", is not appropriate for the material being tested.
-Our machine only has calibrations for polymers and foams, and each test method has an acceptable range to which it applies.
+Our instrument only has calibrations for polymers and foams, and each test method has an acceptable range to which it applies.

 You may encounter other issues, such as drifting or inconsistent thermal conductivity measurements.
 See **Troubleshooting** for details.
 If you click "Stop Test" and cancel a test before it finishes, you will be prompted with the dialog in {numref}`19-interrupt`.
 Choose whether to mark the test as valid and continue.